 BCSP requires you to create a profile at bcsp.org to start the application process.
 You will need to login for the first time by creating an account through the “My Profile” portal on the right hand corner of every bcsp.org webpage.
 Once you have created your account you will click on the “Apply for Certification” menu button to start your application.

-For a certification with a U.S. degree requirement, BCSP needs the educational institution to hold institutional accreditation from an accreditation body with institutional accrediting authority recognized by the Council for Higher Education Accreditation (CHEA) and/or the U.S. Department of Education.
+For a certification with a degree requirement (CSP and ASP), BCSP needs the educational institution to hold institutional accreditation from an accreditation body with institutional accrediting authority recognized by the Council for Higher Education Accreditation (CHEA) and/or the U.S. Department of Education.
 Degrees earned outside the U.S. must be evaluated for equivalency.
 Unaccredited degrees are disqualified.
 The degree must be awarded during the period of accreditation.
 More information regarding the academic requirement can be found on The Education Standard page.

 In addition to the academic requirement, BCSP candidates must have professional safety experience.
 Professional safety experience must meet all of the following criteria to be considered acceptable by BCSP:

 Once your application has been approved you may purchase an examination at any time during your 1-year eligibility period by logging in to “My Profile” at bcsp.org and clicking on the “Purchase Exam” menu button.
 BCSP will notify the examination service that you are an eligible candidate so you may schedule a convenient time to sit for the exam.

 BCSP's examination service provider, Pearson VUE, has hundreds of test centers located around the world (locate a test center).
 Pearson VUE test centers are open every business day (some also have weekend and holiday hours).
 Examinations are delivered via computer at the test center.
 As soon as candidates submit their exam, official results are available.
 Candidates who fail may still be eligible to purchase a new examination.